brunols7/Password-Generator/README.md

-# Password-Generator
+# Password-Generator - brunols7
-Password Generator with length
+Password Generator

+You only need to choose your password length.